From carrot top pesto to potato peel crisps, here are some tips for curbing your climate impact on Stop Food Waste Day.

-With a devoted Instagram following of over 250k, a cookbook hailed ‘the second most sustainable in the world, 2020’ and an irresistible smile, Max La Manna is making an impact as the poster boy of zero waste cooking.
+With a devoted Instagram following of almost one million, a debut cookbook hailed ‘the most sustainable in the world’ and an irresistible smile, Max La Manna is making an impact as the poster boy of zero-waste cooking.

 “I was more or less born in a kitchen,” he tells me, from his mother-in-law’s house in Gloucestershire.
 “My dad bought his first two restaurants just two weeks after I was born.
 I grew up on home-cooked meals, we rarely ever went out to eat.
 That’s a privilege in itself, I consider myself lucky.”

 “So you watched your parents cook from a very young age, is that where you get your love of food from?”, I ask.

 “Yeah, we had a small garden where we grew vegetables and herbs.
 I always loved anything that allowed me to put my hands in the mixing bowl.

 “Actually, my surname means ‘the great hands’.
 So I find that really interesting, this is what I’m meant to be doing.
 I’m meant to be using my hands to cook and put food together.”